MSGA

 Taxes

-While MSGA has successfully advocated for tax reform in recent years, there’s still more work to be done at the Capitol in St. Paul.
-MSGA continues underscoring the need to ease the tax burden shouldered by Minnesota farmers.
-By simplifying the tax code, we can help assist the next generation of farmers in land transition and help rural economies throughout greater Minnesota.
+While we’ve successfully secured tax relief in recent years, more work remains in the Legislature.
+MSGA is advocating for easing the tax load shouldered by Minnesota farmers.
+By simplifying the tax code, we can assist the next generation of farmers in land transition and help rural economies thrive throughout Minnesota.

 Protecting Crop Inputs

-The cost of production continues rising for Minnesota farmers.
-Growers need all the tools at their disposal to safeguard against yield-robbing pests and diseases.
-MSGA will work with lawmakers to protect crop inputs and prevent any unnecessary restrictions on the use of agriculture chemicals.
+The cost of production remains too high for Minnesota farmers, and growers need all the tools at their disposal to defeat yield-robbing pests and diseases.
+MSGA will urge legislative leaders to protect crop inputs and prevent any unnecessary restrictions on the safe application of agriculture chemicals.

-In past sessions, MSGA ensured that farmers weren’t saddled with unnecessary pesticide fee increases.
-We also joined the farm community and other ag groups in preventing the passage of legislation that would have allowed cities to enact their own pesticide regulations.
-In 2024, MSGA helped prevent additional seed treatment regulations.
-Once again, MSGA will have an active presence at the Capitol to voice opposition to any similar bills offered this session.
+In past sessions, MSGA ensured that farmers weren’t saddled with needless pesticide fee increases.
+We also joined the farm community in stopping legislation that would have allowed cities to enact their own pesticide regulations.
+Through testimony and advocacy with allied partners, westopped additional seed treatment regulations in 2025 – a huge win for our producers.
+Once again, we’ll have boots on the ground at the Capitol in 2026 to voice strong opposition to any similar bills and stress the importance of accessing these inputs.

 Transportation & Rural Infrastructure